jfreeze/gce-freebsd/README.md

     # add the following to root's cron
     14 11,23 * * * /usr/local/bin/certbot renew

+One final step in the SSL configuration is to edit <code>config/prod.exs</code> to have Phoenix use the <code>https</code> schema for URLs

+    #url: [host: "elixirconf.com", port: 80],
+    url: [host: "elixirconf.com", scheme: "https", port: 443], # static_url will now return https:// addresses

 You can also go back now and edit <code>.deliver/config</code> and update the server variables with your new DNS name.